 Global War On Terrorism Memorial Rededication

-The 2018 rededication will take place on September 8, 2018, at 11am and will include the names of service members who’ve recently given their lives in the fight.
+The 2022 rededication will take place on September 10, 2022, at 9am and will include the names of service members who’ve recently given their lives in the fight.
 Your donation will help ensure they’re never forgotten, and that the monument remains worthy of their sacrifice.
 Join the Honor Circle now:

 About the Global War on Terrorism Memorial

 The memorial includes eight granite panels etched with the names of nearly 7,000 Soldiers, Sailors, Airmen and Marines who have died in service since 9/11.
 A 13-foot steel beam taken from the wreckage of the World Trade Center and donated to the museum by New York City firefighters sits atop concrete columns representing the Twin Towers.
 The memorial also will feature nine bronze figures representing an Infantry squad, illustrations of each service’s role in protecting our nation, and narrative panels chronicling the nation’s longest war.

 Who is honored on the memorial?

 The joint-service memorial stands in honor of all Soldiers, Sailors, Airmen and Marines who have served in the Global War on Terrorism since 9/11 and the families who support them.
 This includes active duty, veterans and those who’ve made the ultimate sacrifice defending their country.

 What are the criteria for names on the memorial?